EDRN/edrn.rdf/edrn/rdf/README.txt

 We've got the generator, but we need to tell it how to map from the DMCC's awful quasi-XML tags and into RDF predicates.
 To do so, we add Predicate Handlers to the Simple DMCC RDF Generator.
-There are two kinds:
+There are a few kinds:

-* Literal Predicate Handlers that map a clumsy DMCC key to a predicate whose object is a literal value.
+• Literal Predicate Handlers that map a clumsy DMCC key to a predicate whose object is a literal value.
-* Reference Predicate Handlers that map a inept DMCC key to a predicate whose object is a reference to another object, identified by its subject URI.
+• Reference Predicate Handlers that map a inept DMCC key to a predicate whose object is a reference to another object, identified by its subject URI.
+• Multi Literal Predicate Handlers map an awkward DMCC key that contains values separated by commas to multiple statements, one object per comma-separated value.
+• Various specialized handlers for DMCC's other cumbersome cases.

 Note that predicate handlers must be added to Simple DMCC RDF Generators; they can't be added elsewhere::